Chapter Services – Traveling Staff

-A leadership consultant fosters strong relationships with chapters, volunteers and universities within a region while providing coaching on operations, organizational development and General Fraternity initiatives.
+This chapter development consultant position fosters strong relationships with chapters, volunteers and universities within a region while providing coaching on operations, organizational development and General Fraternity initiatives.
 This person assists members and communities in the form of operational assessment and support, administrative support, leadership development, expansion and education through the promotion of the principles and obligations of our Fraternity.

 Purpose of position:

-A colony development coordinator establishes a sustainable, new chapter by focusing on volunteer support, member recruitment, and on-site colony development.
-This person is responsible for recruiting a (re)founding father class, educating colony on the principles of the fraternity, training an advisory team, providing operational assistance and ensuring the long-term success of the colony.
+This chapter development consultant position works to establish a sustainable, new chapter by focusing on volunteer support, member recruitment and onsite chapter development.
+This person is responsible for recruiting a re/founding father class, educating the chapter on the principles of the fraternity, training an advisory team, providing operational assistance and ensuring the chapter's long-term success.